The current version of the notes includes Lectures 1-5, Appendices A-C and the bibliography. (last update: 19.05.2020 at 16:50)

 If you are new to symplectic geometry, you will find most of the basics explained nicely in the book Lectures on Symplectic Geometry by Ana Cannas da Silva (Springer LNM, 2008).
 If at some point you decide to get really serious about symplectic topology and/or holomorphic curve theory, then you'll eventually also need to buy both of the books by Dusa McDuff and Dietmar Salamon:

 Homework: I will assign exercises sometimes.
 Sometimes I will discuss them in the problem class.
 They will not be graded.

 Grades: Since this is an advanced course, I have a fairly relaxed attitude about grades.
-If you stay with me for the whole semester, you can come to my office for a conversation (let's pretend that's the English translation of “mündliche Prüfung”).
-The format is as follows: you pick one particular topic from the course to focus on (typically the contents of one week, i.e. two lectures), and we will talk about that.
+If you stay with me for the whole semester, you can come to my office / meet with me on Zoom for a conversation (let's pretend that's the English translation of “mündliche Prüfung”).
+The format is as follows: you pick one particular topic from the course to focus on (typically the contents of one week, i.e. one lecture in the notes), and we will talk about that.
 If you demonstrate that you learned something interesting from the course, you'll get a good grade.Chris Wendl's homepage